seemslegit42/aevonos/README.md

 *   **Orphean Oracle:** A data narrator that descends into the "underworld" of your business metrics to translate them into profound, metaphorical, visual narratives.
 It replaces sterile charts with an interactive "data constellation."

 *   **Reno Mode™:** A chaotic-good lifestyle utility for shame-neutralizing your messy car.
-Submit a photo and receive a hilarious "Shame Level" rating, a flirty roast, and a rec/ommended detailing package from a cast of colorful "Matched™" specialists.
+Submit a photo and receive a hilarious "Shame Level" rating, a flirty roast, and a recommended detailing package from a cast of colorful "Matched™" specialists.

 *   **Stonks Bot 9000:** An unhinged, extremely bullish, and completely irresponsible degen financial advisor.
 It provides performance-art-as-financial-advice for any stock ticker, complete with a "Chart of Prophecy" and a financial astrology horoscope.